Guillermo Carmona

 Guillermo Ramón Carmona (born 26 June 1967) is an Argentine lawyer and politician of the Justicialist Party.
-Since 2021, he has served as Secretary of Malvinas Affairs, a special post in the Argentine Foreign Ministry.
+From 2021 to 2023, he served as Secretary of Malvinas Affairs, a special post in the Argentine Foreign Ministry.

 Carmona formerly served as a National Deputy elected for the Front for Victory in his native Mendoza Province from 2011 to 2019.
 He also served as Secretary for the Environment of Mendoza from 2007 to 2011, during the governorship of Celso Jaque, and as a member of the Legislature of Mendoza.

 Early life

 Carmona was born on 26 June 1967 in the Guaymallén Department of Mendoza Province, Argentina.
 He has a law degree and a specialisation on public law from the University of Buenos Aires, and post-graduate degrees on Social Sciences (2000) and Political Economy (2002) from the Latin American Faculty of Social Sciences (FLACSO).

 Political career

 Carmona was elected to the Deliberative Council of Maipú Department in 1998, serving in the position until 2002.
 In 2003, he was elected to the Chamber of Deputies of Mendoza in representation of the Maipú Department, and served as the chamber's vice president from 2005 to 2007.
 He was also appointed as the Chamber's representative to the Mendoza Province Council of Magistracy.

 From December 2007 to April 2011, he was Secretary for the Environment of Mendoza, during the governorship of Celso Jaque.
 In this role, he was also a member of the Federal Council for the Environment of the Argentine Republic (COFEMA) in representation of Mendoza.

 In the 2011 general election, Carmona ran for one of Mendoza's seats in the National Chamber of Deputies as the first candidate in the Front for Victory (FPV) list.
 The FPV was the most voted alliance in the province, with 46.66% of the vote, and Carmona was elected.
 During this first term as deputy, he served as president of the parliamentary commission on foreign affairs.
 Carmona was re-elected for a second term in 2015, as the second candidate in the FPV list, which received 29.97% of the vote.

 From 2018 to 2020, he was president of the Mendoza chapter of the Justicialist Party.